3 Children Stabbed To Death In Reseda Apartment; Mother Liliana Carrillo Captured In Central Calif. After Going On Run

 Dr. Miller, who’s trained in emergency medicine, said Carrillo has never received a psychological evaluation, but that the family noticed she hadn’t been well since giving birth to her second child.
 According to the family, things got even worse after her third pregnancy and reports of new COVID-19 strains.

-“She believed that the city they were living in was unsafe and that there was a sex-trafficking ring and that most of the city was involved in it and they were trying to pull her children into the sex-trafficking ring,” Dr. Miller told CBSLA.
+“She believed that the city they were living in was unsafe and that there was a sex-trafficking ring and that most of the city was involved in it.”
+Miller also said Carrillo believed her children were being pulled into the sex-trafficking ring.”

-A growing memorial of flowers and candles sit just outside the Reseda apartment complex where the crime occurred.
-A GoFundMe Campaign has also been setup to help raise funds for the children’s funeral expenses.

 While the coroner’s office is working to confirm the exact cause of the children’s death, the police are still unclear on a motive for the killings.